MatVeiQaaa/LR2HackBox/README.md

 The .dll file must be injected into the game process in any convenient way.
 I recommend using https://github.com/SayakaIsBaka/lr2_chainload for automatic injection on game launch.

 ImGui menu from which you can control all of the features can be brought up with 'INSERT' key in-game.
+It can be later rebound to a different key from the menu behind "Binds" button in the bottom-right corner.

 Features:
 - Unrandomizer – Allows you to control which arrange 'RANDOM' function will result in.
 Currently works only for 7K SP mode.
 Also has a history of each random arrange you got, regardless of using unrandomizer or not.